Frederick J. Horne: Personal life

 In retirement, Horne resided in Coronado, California.
 He married Alma Beverly Cole McClung on August 4, 1903; she died in 1957.
 He married his nurse, Edythe, a few months before his death; he died at the age of 79 on October 21, 1959, in the San Diego Naval Hospital.

 A Christian Scientist, Horne neither smoked nor drank.
-He and his wife Alma were regarded with great affection by the many young couples they entertained at their home during the war.
+He and his wife Alma were regarded with affection by the young couples they entertained at their home during the war.
 One staff officer remembered Horne as "the greatest listener I ever knew".

 Horne was widely admired as an exceptional administrator.
 "I don't believe that the country will ever know the full contribution to the prosecution of the recent war by this quiet, modest, sincere, but tremendously effective and capable naval officer", said New York Congressman W. Sterling Cole.
 Truman Committee staffer John J. Tolan marveled, "In an entire lifetime, one is extremely fortunate to watch such men at work."
 Tolan once asked Horne why he spent so much time drawing and redrawing boxes in organizational charts.
 Horne replied, "It isn't the drawing of the boxes that takes my time.
 It is the selection of the names that go in the boxes.
 Sometimes, in order to use the right man to his full capacity, you have to change the boxes."

-Captain Paul Pihl, an aircraft procurement officer on Horne's staff, blamed many of the Navy's wartime supply failures on Horne's hands-off management style and lack of logistics expertise.
+Captain Paul Pihl, an aircraft procurement officer on Horne's staff, blamed a number of the Navy's wartime supply failures on Horne's hands-off management style and lack of logistics expertise.
 "It was his job", Pihl said after the war, "and he didn't have the faintest idea what the hell he was going to do with it.
 Horne had had no previous experience with logistics, and he tended to go by the old Navy tradition that you didn't get involved in what was happening in the engine room unless something went wrong, and then you brought a person up and bawled him out for it."

 Horne was also an outspoken critic of the Nuremberg Trials, having stated:

 "As it has been my belief that the after-war emotional hysteria was responsible for the trial and imprisonment of the German high-ranking military and naval officers, and that we should reflect with shame upon our efforts for revenge upon men doing what we would do for our own country, I am glad to have my name included in any effort to atone for the injustice done to Admiral Doenitz and to any others who were likewise unfairly treated because they loved their country."